sanjoy/playingwithpointers.com/_posts/2014-5-25-speculative-dfa.markdown

 gets us out of the preamble and to the real topic I wanted to write about ...

-# a lattice for speculative DFA: motivation
+# A Lattice for Speculative DFA: Motivation

 Consider this (contrived) case: